xd2287/transformers/docs/source/en/model_doc/swinv2.md

 This model was contributed by [nandwalritik](https://huggingface.co/nandwalritik).
 The original code can be found [here](https://github.com/microsoft/Swin-Transformer).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [swinv2](https://huggingface.co/models?other=swinv2)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with Swin Transformer v2.